reaperhulk/cryptography-pkcs11/README.rst

 Issues
 ------

-* Right very few backends are supported.
+* Very few backends are supported.
 None fully.
-* Session management is atrocious.
-Deadlocks are going to happen.
-Nothing is closed, and no objects are cleaned up.
+* Session management is still pretty terrible.
 * Generating or loading a key with `CKA_TOKEN` True is not supported at all yet.
 * Assumptions about the ability to share key handles across sessions are made.
   Whether this is true across all PKCS11 implementations is not clear.